coldrockgames/git-scripts/README.md

 At the end of the script, you will be asked, whether you want to set up your identities now.
 Read on...

 # Setting up git clone identities
-If you answered the question from the installer with `y` (which you should), you will be redirected to the `identity.cmd` script.
+If you answered the question from the installer with `y` (what you should), you will be redirected to the `identity.cmd` script.

 > [!TIP]
 > A clone identity does **NOT** require your password—there is nothing creepy going on!\